nwplus/HealthX-logistics-package/Templates/info_rsvp.md

 Please check-in to the event at [Venue address] between [Time period]. **Remember to bring your signed waivers** (if you haven't sent them to us) **and some form of school or government issued ID.** You will be able to check-in any heavy electronics or valuables with us before walking over to the opening ceremony.

-**From out of town, and wondering what to do while in Vancouver?**

-Check out our [nwGuide to Vancouver](https://www.notion.so/nwplus/The-nwGuide-to-Vancouver-e9bdb236c8974d2397011108fd513482), where we detail where to eat in the area, how to get to [Venue] from YVR, and where to park at [Venue]!

 *P.S.* To see instructions and rules about project submissions, all $50,000+ worth of prizes, and our list of judges, check out [Devpost link]

 *(optional blurb about sponsor codes)*

-*P.P.S.* Our good friends at **[Wolfram Language](https://www.notion.so/nwplus/Wolfram-Research-50b32ec787dc4d1eb4b3ffd21b1a7729), [Balsamiq](https://balsamiq.com/wireframes/cloud/sales/promo/), [Digital Ocean](https://try.digitalocean.com/student-developers/?source=student_hackathon&utm_medium=events&utm_campaign=DevRel_Student_Hackathons), and [MLH**](https://hack.mlh.io/software/) would love to help prepare you for HealthX 2021!
-They have provided some helpful resources and tools to ensure that you are well-equipped and ready to go this weekend - click the links given, or read their blurbs in our info package for more information.

-As always, if you have any questions, please feel free to email us at logistics@nwplus.io or message us on our [Facebook](https://www.facebook.com/nwplusubc/) page.
+As always, if you have any questions, please feel free to email us at HealthXLogistics@gmail.com or message us on our [Facebook](https://www.facebook.com/nwplusubc/) page.
 That's all for now - see you this weekend!

 Your friends,